-If Virtue Integrated Elder Care has received your information, we will use strict procedures and security features to try to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way.
+If Virtue Integrated Care has received your information, we will use strict procedures and security features to try to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way.

-Virtue Integrated Elder Care utilises encryption, access controls and other features to ensure the security of your data.
+Virtue Integrated Care utilises encryption, access controls and other features to ensure the security of your data.

-Virtue Integrated Elder Care’s data is stored in the EU.
+Virtue Integrated Care’s data is stored in the EU.
 Should VIEC engage a data processor or controller outside of the EU (subject to adequacy findings) standard contractual clauses and a transfer impact assessment would be carried out.

 We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator when we are legally required to do so.

-Virtue Integrated Elder Care limits access to your personal data to those employees, contractors and other third parties on a need-to-know basis and under contract.
+Virtue Integrated Care limits access to your personal data to those employees, contractors and other third parties on a need-to-know basis and under contract.
 We will only process your personal data for the purposes for which it was collected, and third parties are only permitted to process your data on our instructions.

 Information on Consent